SwissDataScienceCenter/renku-design-docs/design/004-external-data-handling/004-external-data-handling.md

 Sharing data in remote S3 buckets might not be only for large data that cannot be stored locally; in some cases it might be prudent to make local copies.
 Users frequently write their own supporting code for handling this.
+One such use-case might look like this:

 ##### In the case where the data is small: